seanmd8/Maneuver/README.md

 A simple html game I am making as a hobby.
 It is a roguelike dungeon crawler where your movement is based on a deck of cards.

-If you want to try it, download it as a zip file using the "<>Code" button, unpack it, then run Maneuver.html
+If you want to try it, download it as a zip file using the "<>Code" button, unpack it, then run the HTML file "Maneuver.html".

 Gameplay Changelog:

+5/22/24
+- Balance Change: Lich can no longer summon Carrion Flies

 4/11/24
 - Added card rewards for defeating the Two Headed Serpent.